smcclab/smc-course/01-policies.md

 independently in a studio environment and acknowledge sources.

 If you act against the principles of academic integrity in this course, it's very likely you'll get caught.
-At a minimum, this could delay your completion of the course (and your graduation), and could have very serious consequences for your enrolment at ANU in serious cases.
+At a minimum, this will delay your feedback for an assignment.
+It might delay your completion of the course (and your graduation), and could have very serious consequences for your enrolment at ANU in serious cases.

 ## Laptop Policy {#laptop}